SergLaFlerge/Obsidian/Winter 2025/PHYS 485/L99- Paper Review.md

 > > The calibration procedure is improved for Run-2-3 compared to Run-1
 >

 The improvements reduced the uncertainty to a factor of 20 ppb.
-This was done by increasing the terms used in the multipole expansion of the magnetic field.
-Other factors affecting the uncertainty include urn certainties from NMR frequency extraction as well as perturbation caused by the retraction of the trolley from the storage region.
+This was done by increasing the terms used in the multipole expansion of the magnetic field **Mention number of terms**.
+Other factors affecting the uncertainty include uncertainties from NMR frequency extraction as well as perturbation caused by the retraction of the trolley from the storage region.
 Both of these added approximately 20 ppb to the uncertainty.

 ### Anomalous Precession Frequency